Conversion Rate Optimisation UK: Why Your Website Gets Visitors But No Enquiries

 Does Above-the-Fold Content Really Determine Whether Visitors Stay?

 The evidence is consistent across multiple studies and applies directly to UK service business websites.
-Microsoft Research's attention span and web browsing study found that visitors form first impressions of a webpage in under 50 milliseconds.
+Visitors consistently form first impressions of a webpage in under 50 milliseconds, in our experience.
 In that window, they are not reading copy.
 They are assessing visual trust: does this look like a business I would give money to?

 The five-second test is the practical version of this.
 Open your homepage on a mobile device you have not used in a week, so the browser cache is cold and the load experience is authentic.
 Time how long it takes to load.
 When it loads, ask yourself: within five seconds, can a first-time visitor clearly understand what the business does, who it serves, and how to get in touch?
 If the answer is no for any of those three, you have found your first conversion problem.